mediamonks/plexus/README.md

 - **Flexible Structure**: Configuration can be provided as one large object or divided across multiple files
 - **Merge Strategy**: Static and runtime configurations are automatically merged to determine the final runtime configuration

 **Note**: Plexus is currently available as a service.
-While it will be made available as a library in the near future, implementation-specific configuration currently can only be passed as part of the request payload.
+While it will be made available as a library in the future, implementation-specific configuration currently can only be passed in the request payload.

 ### Configuration Structure